wehrliaa/mbaacc-replay-takeover/README.md

 ## Acknowledgements

 - [Meepster99](https://github.com/Meepster99/), for providing me with her Ghidra project for this game.
-This would've taken a lot longer to make if it wasn't for that, so thanks a lot!
+This would've taken a lot longer to make if it wasn't for that.
+- Kou and Lewi, for having helped me find bugs during beta.

 ## License